thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 After a too-naive approach [the first time](http://ballingt.com/bpython-curtsies) led to [bugs](https://github.com/bpython/bpython/issues/574), I'm most interested in an approach using a headless terminal emulator to make these decisions.
-I haven't yet found one that has implements linewrapping quite the way graphical terminal emulators do and would appreciate suggestions.
+I haven't yet found one that implements linewrapping quite the way graphical terminal emulators do and would appreciate suggestions.

 But even ignoring terminal window resizes completely sometimes produces